j-f-oleary-bigdata/biglake-finegrained-demo/README.md

 ### Goals
 1. Just enough knowledge of creating and using BigLake tables on files in Cloud Storage
 2. Just enough knowledge of Row and Column Level Security setup with BigLake
-3. Introduction to notebooks on Dataproc in case you are new to Dataproc
-4. Accessing BigLake through PySpark with the BigQuery Spark connector from Google Cloud
+3. Accessing BigQuery via SQL Commands
-5. Just enough Terraform for automating provisioning, that can be repurposed for your workloads
+4. Just enough Terraform for automating provisioning, that can be repurposed for your workloads

 ### Lab Flow
 ![flow](./images/flow.png)